VinaFu/Linux-operations/README.md

 # Linux-operations

+add:

+redicrect - pipeline

+grep: search
+"Grep is an acronym that stands for Global Regular Expression Print.
+Grep is a Linux / Unix command-line tool used to search for a string of characters in a specified file."

+grep phoenix sample2：（“phoenix” in the file sample2） grep phoenix sample sample2 sample3：（“phoenix” in the file smaple, sample2, sample3）

 1. 现在位置：pwd

 2. 清单：ls

-      ls -a: show every file, even the hidden files ls -l: permission of holder file and group, everyone else [drwxr] - delete, read, write, excute
+      ls -a: show every file, even the hidden files, also readable or not ls -l: permission of holder file and group, everyone else [drwxr] - delete, read, write, excute